MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/meetings.md

 To do:
 - MA to figure out a way to remove the time taken to read into the buffer from the results.
 - MA to work on cleaning up code and pushing changes upstream.

+### Monday 20<sup>th</sup> February 2023 (10am) - MA/SSH
+Discussion:
+- SSH asked about deadlines.
+MA explained that the DSbD final report is due on Friday 24<sup>th</sup> February, which will require most of this week's time investment.
+- MA explained that the QUB final report has not been started yet, but should start at the beginning of March.
+- MA asked about obtaining a sample report.
+SSH explained that a specific sample report will not be provided, but GC should be contacted in case generic samples are available.
+- MA asked about more regular meetings (e.g. weekly) as the final report is being written for guidance.
+SSH explained that availability would be an issue.
+However, it was agreed to rearrange for extra meetings on the 2<sup>nd</sup> and 13<sup>th</sup> of March.
+- SSH explained that MA should email any extra questions about the final report.
+- MA explained he is attempting to organise a practice presentation at Pytilia before the official DSbD and QUB presentations.
+- MA and SSH discussed when the oral examination would occur during the week commencing Monday 20<sup>th</sup> March.
+SSH explained that the moderator is currently unknown, so the schedule cannot be confirmed.
+MA explained that he is unavailable on Wednesday due to the industrial showcase and would prefer to avoid Thursday as well.
+The stated preference is Friday if available.
+- SSH asked MA to remember to update the GitLab repositories before the final submission deadline.
+- MA asked about potential plagiarism issues relating to the code being present on both GitLab and a public GitHub.
+SSH explained that plagiarism should not be an issue, but MA should make a note of this on the final report.

+To do:
+- MA to complete the DSbD final report.
+- MA to continue attempting to organise a practice presentation.
+- SSH to schedule meetings for the 2<sup>nd</sup> and 13<sup>th</sup> March.
+- MA to contact GC for potential sample reports.
+- MA to create a template for the final report by the next meeting.